Okha–Tuticorin Vivek Express

-The 19567 / 68 Tuticorin - Okha Vivek Express is an express train belonging to Indian Railways - Western Zone that runs between Tuticorin and Okha in India.
+The 19567 / 19568 Okha - Tuticorin Vivek Express is an express train belonging to Indian Railways - Western Zone that runs between Tuticorin and Okha in India.

 It operates as train number 19567 from Tuticorin to Okha and as train number 19568 in the reverse direction serving the states of Tamil Nadu, Andhra Pradesh, Karnataka, Maharashtra & Gujarat.

 Coach composition

-The train has standard ICF rakes with a max speed of 110 kmph.
+The train has standard LHB rakes with a max speed of 130 kmph.
 The train consists of 21 coaches :